Configure Copilot single sign-on for Web

 A "Blog Site Copilot (Authenticated App)" Application Registration for Copilot Studio https://token.botframework.com/.auth/web/redirect

-The Canvas App Registration has a Web Redirect URI https://delightful-moss-0ad02620f.5.azurestaticapps.net/
+The Canvas App Registration had a Web Redirect URI https://delightful-moss-0ad02620f.5.azurestaticapps.net/

-The Access tokens and ID tokens options are both checked
+The Access tokens and ID tokens options were both checked

-The Canvas App Registration has a generated Client secret
+The Canvas App Registration had a generated Client secret

-The Authenticated App Registration has a Web Redirect URI https://token.botframework.com/.auth/web/redirect
+The Authenticated App Registration had a Web Redirect URI https://token.botframework.com/.auth/web/redirect

-The Access tokens and ID tokens options are both checked
+The Access tokens and ID tokens options were both checked

-The Authenticated App Registration has a generated Client secret
+The Authenticated App Registration had a generated Client secret

-The Authenticated App Registration includes a scope.
-The Authenticated App is configured to trust the Canvas App Registration.
-Notice that the Canvas App Client ID "ff20..." has been added.
+I noticed that the Authenticated App Registration included a scope and was configured to trust the Canvas App Registration.
+The Canvas App Client ID "ff20..." was added.

 To get this example to work I needed to load the web page and to click the "log in" button (promptly).

-This part of the code posts a "signin/tokenExchange" message to the Copilot (avoiding the need for the web page logged in user to login to the Copilot themselves).
+I noted that this part of the code posts a "signin/tokenExchange" message to the Copilot, avoiding the need for the logged-in user to sign in to the Copilot separately.